Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - use asserts/tests and logging

-## Video 32: Video Game AI Masterclass
+## Video 49: Video Game AI Masterclass
 - state machines
 - genetic learning (NEAT)
 - A*
 - GOAP - Goal Oriented Action Planning

-## Video 33: Cross-Platform Applications and Cross-Compilation
+## Video 50: Cross-Platform Applications and Cross-Compilation
 - Configure CMake for seamless builds accross platforms
 - mingw cross compilers
 - explore CMake toolset files

+## Video 51: Checklist before you Release
+- Coninuous Build Environment
+    - github
+    - circle.ai
+    - gitlab
+    - jenkins
+- Check if the code compiles using multiple compilers:
+    - gcc
+    - clang
+    - msvc
+    - clang-cl
+    - (Different Compilers can find different Warnings!)
+- Organized Testing Framework
+    - doc test
+    - catch2
+    - gtest
+    - boosttest
+- Test Coverage Analysis
+- As much static code analysis as possible
+    - -Wall -Wextra -Wshaddow -Wconversion -Wpedantic -Werror
+    - gcc -fanalyzer
+    - cppcheck
+    - clang-tidy
+- Runtime Analysis during Testing
+    - Address Sanitizer
+    - Undefined Behavior Sanitizer
+    - Memory Sanitizer
+    - Thread Sanitizer
+    - Dr. Memory
+    - valgrind
+    - Debug Checked ierators
+- Fuzz Testing
+    - libfuzz
+- Ship with hardening Enabled
+    - Control Flow Guard (Windows)
+    - `_FORTIFY_SOURCE`
+    - Stack Protector
+    - UBSan
+        - -fsanitize-minmal-runtime (to use the minimal runtime for a smaller attack surface)
+        - choose options wisely

-## Video 34: CPack - Package your Program for distribution
+## Video 52: CPack - Package your Program for distribution
 - build an inisoft installer

-## Video 35: How to read the old crap?
+## Video 53: How to read the old crap?
 In this series we have been heavily focused on learning modern C++23, but in production you still need to be able to read "C with Classes" and know yourself around.
 This is why we will cover "all the old crap" in this video